 10) Enjoy the ride!

 Discovering the thrill of solo travel can be an incredible experience and for many it is a life-changing time and something you can look back on with pride (for the most part!) in years to come.
-There’ll be times when you’re stuck for hours waiting for grotty buses to turn up only for it to breakdown halfway up some impossibly steep mountain but it’s all part of fun!
+There may be times when you’re stuck for hours waiting for grotty buses to turn up, only for it to break down halfway up some impossibly steep mountain but it’s all part of fun!